Our Congregation

 Our Services and Events

-As part of our services, we have honoured Holocaust survivors and their families, our elders, writers and artists.
+As part of our services, we have recognized Refugee Shabbat; honoured Holocaust survivors and their families, our elders, writers and artists.
 Many members celebrate important milestones at our services, including B’Mitzvahs, baby namings, aufrufs (a blessing for a couple before their wedding), anniversaries and memorial tributes.
 We always enjoy a kiddush (a small meal to sanctify Shabbat after services), often sponsored by members to mark important milestones or honour people in their lives.

 In addition to our services, we offer many other opportunities throughout the year to learn, connect and celebrate.
-These offerings have included a Speaker Series, film club, book club, meditation, healing circles, dance, storytelling and singalongs.

 Location